josh-dillon/getcitations_LSJ/README.md

 Wait for the script to inform you that the words have been extracted.

 Your index is contained in a tab-delimited text file called "output.txt" located in the same directory as the script.
 It should contain your words and their individual locations in the work.
-Lemmata appear in the order in which they are encountered (from beginning to end).
+Lemmata appear in the order in which they are encountered in a given work (from beginning to end).

 Note that all duplicates are automatically removed.
 This can be useful when the same word is cited twice in a given entry (e.g. once at the beginning in the section on morphology and later in the entry under a given sense).
 ## Credits